 Forestry and agricultural activities also provide the main threats to E. spinicaudatus, alongside downstream effects of road construction, quarrying and the impacts of inappropriate fire management.
 Hot fires pose a direct threat to the peaty soils in which E. spinicaudatus is found, while the absence of fire may promote successional change and eventual drying of the buttongrass communities upon them.
-The acute range restriction of this species makes the identification and amelioration of such impacts a priority, particularly as little of the available habitat for the species falls within reserved areas (Table 2) and although some habitat has recently been incorporated into the North Scottsdale Forest Reserve, management issues and mitigation of threatening processes have not yet been adequately resolved.
+The acute range restriction of this species makes the identification and amelioration of such impacts a priority, particularly as none of the available habitat for the species falls within reserved areas (Table 2).

-Engaeus spinicaudatus is currently listed as Endangered under both the Tasmanian Threatened Species Protection Act (1995) and the Commonwealth Environment Protection and Biodiversity Conservation Act (1999) due to the restricted distribution of the species, its negligible reservation status and continued threatening processes throughout its distribution.
-The species satisfies the criteria for Endangered based on EFN-modified criteria for sessile species (as per Keith 1998) under both State and Commonwealth (IUCN) Acts as:
+Engaeus spinicaudatus is currently listed as Vulnerable under the Tasmanian Threatened Species Protection Act (1995) according to the guidelines from the SAC.
+However, given the restricted distribution of the species, its negligible reservation status and continued threatening processes throughout its distribution, the species also now satisifies the criteria for Endangered based on EFN-modified criteria for sessile species (as per Keith 1998) under both State and Commonwealth (IUCN) Acts:

-- its linear range is less than 20km (Rule B); - its extent of occurrence is less than 500km2 (Rule B); - 90% of mature individuals occur in 5 or less populations (Criteria B1); - there is a continuing decline or potential decline due to the operation of threatening processes throughout its range (Criteria B2); - of the 90% of mature individuals in 5 or less populations, no populations are free of Class I threats (Criteria F1).
+- its linear range is less than 20km (Rule B); - its extent of occurrence is less than 500km2 (Rule B); - 90% of mature individuals occur in 5 or less populations (Criteria B1);

+• there is a continuing decline or potential decline due to the operation of threatening processes throughout its range (Criteria B2);

+of the 90% of mature individuals in 5 or less populations, no populations are free of Class I threats (Criteria F1).